Velites: History

 Velites were first used, and created, at the siege of Capua in 211 BC, and were made up of citizens who would normally be too poor to join the hastati but were called up due a shortage of manpower.
 They were trained to ride on horseback with the equites and jump down at a given signal to fling javelins at the enemy.
 After the siege, they were adopted into the legions as a force of irregular light infantry for ambushing and harassing the enemy with javelins before the battle began in earnest.

 The velites were used against the Carthaginian elephants in the Battle of Zama.
 After their usual javelin throw, the velites took cover behind the maniples, and then launched a sortie, quickly coming out from behind the troops and attacking the elephants, before retreating again.

-With the military reforms of Gaius Marius in 107 BC, designed to combat a shortage of manpower due to wars against Jugurtha, the different classes of units were disbanded entirely.
-The wealth and age requirements were scrapped.
-Now soldiers would join as a career, rather than as service to the city and would all be equipped as heavy infantry with the same, state purchased, equipment.
+With the putative reforms of Gaius Marius in 107 BC, designed to combat a shortage of manpower due to wars against Jugurtha, the different classes of units were disbanded entirely.

-The Imperial Guard of Napoleon were named after the Roman velites.
+Various light troops in the Imperial Guard of Napoleon were named after the Roman velites.